How Outdoor Brands Are Taking Vaccine Mandates into Their Own Hands

 Amid turmoil over federal vaccine mandates, some outdoor brands have quietly issued their own requirements

-So, the Boulder, Colo.-based subsidiary of the global alpine footwear brand implemented a new policy: Barring a religious or health-related exemption for which the company would make reasonable accommodation, all employees were required to get vaccinated against Covid-19.
+So, the Boulder, Colorado-based subsidiary of the global alpine footwear brand implemented a new policy: barring a religious or health-related exemption for which the company would make reasonable accommodation, all employees were required to get vaccinated against COVID-19.
 At the time, a handful of the 25 employees had not yet gotten their shots, but Miller says there was no pushback.
 By July, all had gotten the jab save one staffer with an approved health reason.
 Scarpa then qualified for Boulder County’s vaccine certification, which provides exemption from the county’s indoor mask mandate for companies with a 95 percent vaccination rate.
-“We take it seriously,” Miller says.
+“We take it seriously,” Miller said.
 “Nobody comes in our building who’s not vaccinated.
 We ask for proof from the office maintenance staff and the FedEx carrier.”

 Vaccine mandates are, of course, controversial at the national level right now.
 The Biden administration’s requirements for federal employees, government contractors, health care workers, and private companies with 100 or more employees have stirred contentious debates about government overreach, not to mention ongoing litigation that thwarts cohesive implementation.
 Some companies, including Denver-based outdoor industry behemoth VF Corporation (parent company to The North Face, Smartwool, and Timberland, among others) have taken matters into their own hands by issuing their own companywide vaccine policies.

-While the mandate concept is still somewhat of an experiment in social science, the health outcome, at least for Deuter and Scarpa, has proved reassuring: Despite the persistent risk, neither company has seen any outbreaks as of press time.
-And while the idea of a vaccine requirement is “sprinkled with subjective influences, like politics,” Miller says, “we are neutral on that.
-I always go back to: This is what the science says.”
+While the mandate concept is still somewhat of an experiment in social science, the health outcome, at least for Deuter and Scarpa, has proved reassuring: despite the persistent risk, neither company has seen any outbreaks as of press time.
+And while the idea of a vaccine requirement is “sprinkled with subjective influences, like politics,” Miller said, “we are neutral on that.
+I always go back to: this is what the science says.”
 Bottom line?
-“I feel really good in a really bad situation,” Miller says, “about what we’ve done, how we’ve learned from what we’ve done, and how we’re faring.”
+“I feel really good in a really bad situation,” Miller said, “about what we’ve done, how we’ve learned from what we’ve done, and how we’re faring.”